Namioka Station

 Namioka Station (浪岡駅, Namioka-eki) is a railway station located in the city of Aomori, Aomori Prefecture, Japan, operated by the East Japan Railway Company (JR East).

 Lines

 Namioka Station is served by the Ōu Main Line, and is located 462.1 km from the southern terminus of the line at Fukushima.

 Station layout

 The station has one side platform and one island platform serving three tracks, connected to the station building by a footbridge.
-The station has a Midori no Madoguchi staffed ticket office.
+The station has a reserved seat ticket vending machine.